samanemami/C_GB-EX/Time_Experiments/README.md

 The values of the hyperparameters for all of the models are the same with one random seed.
 As the `max_depth` has a significant effect on training speed, the experiments had done for different depths.
 The examples here are only for depth 5.

-### MART
+### GB

 We use Sklearn.GradientBoostingClassifier for the MART model.
-To have a fair comparison, we modify the prediction part for the [MART](mart.py) only.
+To have a fair comparison, we modify the prediction part for the [GB](GB.py) only.

 ### Cross-validation